The Heaven Above and the Road Below

 The Story of Miller Transporters, Inc.

-The American tank-truck industry and the tiny Mississippi hauling operation that would become Miller Transporters were both born just about 50 years ago.
-And it was the road that brought them both to life.
+The American tank-truck industry and the tiny Mississippi hauling operation that would become Miller Transporters were both born over 72 years ago.
+It was the road that brought them both to life.

 From the Rail to the Road